ScottLogic/blog/_posts/2025-07-25-my-first-client-project.md

 I have recently come off my first client project, which I was part of for 9 months, and so I wanted to reflect on everything that I learnt during that time.

-The client was a FinTech company, specialising in regulatory compliance and the project was greenfield, which meant that our team was building the platform from the ground up.
+The client was a Fintech company, specialising in regulatory compliance and the project was greenfield, which meant that our team was building the platform from the ground up.
 I joined as an Associate Developer and most of the technology was new to me, which made the experience feel like an exciting challenge.

 ## The building site